 In this stage, changes are taking place at the molecular level in the brain, but no symptoms have appeared.
 Currently, we do not have the tools to diagnose AD at this stage, but research is being done to improve our diagnostic capabilities.

-Symptoms include forgetfulness, mood swings, manageable behavioural changes and occasional difficulty with communication.
+Symptoms for Alzheimer's stage 1 include forgetfulness, mood swings, manageable behavioral changes and occasional difficulty with communication.